Wilhelmsdorf, Bavaria

 Wilhelmsdorf (/de/) is a municipality in the district of Neustadt (Aisch)-Bad Windsheim in Bavaria in Germany.

 Wilhelmsdorf was established by Huguenots.
-The village was named after the sovereign ruler George William, Margrave of Brandenburg-Bayreuth, who refuged them.
+The village was named after the sovereign ruler George William, Margrave of Brandenburg-Bayreuth, who sheltered them.
 The Huguenot tradition is still a part of the village history.
 Sermons in the local Lutheran church were held in French until around 1900.

-In the 19th century Wilhelmsdorf was well known for their stocking-weavers.
-In 1903 the first compass factory was established.
+In the 19th century, Wilhelmsdorf was well known for their stocking-weavers.
+In 1903, the first compass factory was established.
 In the 20th century several competing compass factories were located at Wilhelmsdorf.
 Now Wilhelmsdorf has a compass museum.

 Wilhelmsdorf should not be mistaken for Wilhermsdorf, a village 15 km away.